-- A. The Court may allow counsel to participate in any hearing by telephone or video conference.
-No motion is required to authorize telephonic participation.
+- A. The Court may allow counsel to participate in any hearing by telephone- or remote video conference. - B. No motion is required to authorize telephonic participation.
 Unless otherwise provided in the notice of hearing, for hearings that will not be conducted by video conference, parties may participate telephonically using CourtSolutions.
 Instructions for telephonic appearances are available here.
-Note, while a party may appear telephonically for argument at an evidentiary hearing, parties appearing telephonically are not permitted to examine witnesses or submit evidence. - B. No motion is required to authorize telephonic participation.
-Unless otherwise provided in the notice of hearing, for hearings that will not be conducted by video conference, parties may participate telephonically using CourtSolutions.
-Instructions for telephonic appearances are available on the Court's website here.
-Note, while a party may appear telephonically for argument at an evidentiary hearing, parties appearing telephonically are not permitted to examine witnesses or submit evidence unless otherwise permitted by the assigned Bankruptcy Judge. - C.B.
-In the Court's discretion, hearings may be conducted by remote video conference.
+Note, while a party may appear telephonically for argument at an evidentiary hearing, parties appearing telephonically are not permitted to examine witnesses or submit evidence.

+- C. B. In the Court's discretion, hearings may be conducted by remote video conference.
 While no motion is required to authorize participation via remote video conference, participants must pre-register.
-More information for appearances by remote video conference is available on the Court's website. - C.D.
-Under no circumstances may any participant or listener record or broadcast the proceedings.
+More information for appearances by remote video conference are available here. - D. C. Under no circumstances may any participant or listener record or broadcast the proceedings.